vic-ma/howtodismantle.github.io/_posts/2025-06-05-Mission-RFC-Possible-Executing-Custom-Function-Modules-with-Integration-Flows.md

 In our example, we use a simple custom function module called `Z_PB_DELIVERY_MONITOR`.
 It has one import parameter, `I_VSTEL`, which represents a shipping point.
 It returns a table of delivery rows that are in the shipping process on the shipping point.

 The following screenshots show a call in the test cockpit of transaction SE37.
 When we submit the shipping point `I_VTEL = 1000`, it returns 11 deliveries that are about to be shipped.
-The integration flow that we want to build receives the shipping point, `I_VSTEL`, as query parameter, and returns the deliveries as a JSON table.
+We want to build an integration flow that does this:
+1. Receive the shipping point, `I_VSTEL`, as query parameter.
+2. Return the deliveries as a JSON table.

 ![image](/assets/2025-06-05/010.png)